pm2am/Minesweeper/README.md

   - Win condition: Players win the game when all non mine cells are revealed
   - Lose condition: Game ends if the player click on a cell containing a mine
   - Timer: Timer to track the time taken by the player
+  - Restart Option: Players should be able to restart the game at any time, either from the beginning or from the current state.
+  - Players should be able to restart the game at any time, either from the beginning or from the current state.
+  - Save/Load Game: The game might allow players to save their progress and resume it later.

 Nonfunctional Requirements:
   - Performance: Game should be responsive and run smoothly.
 Meaning fast loading time, quick response from the player's action